 Forgoing the greeting, she simply said, “I trust you actually know what this is about, right?”

 “You mean make some boy jealous?”
-Heracles laughed and shrugged.
+Heracles said, chuckling.
 “I haven’t spent as much time with the mortals as you have in the recent centuries, sister, but I’ve never been that naïve.
 We’ve just been having a good time the past few months.
 And besides, I haven’t been with a woman or a man of royal blood since that one glorious night in Edinburgh.”

 “Please consider breaking it off gently,” Athena said, even though she suspected Heracles would ignore her advice as he always did in matters that did not involve storming enemy strongholds.
 “You shouldn’t even be involved.”